Rate-Induced Tipping in Heterogeneous Reaction-Diffusion Systems: An Invariant Manifold Framework and Geographically Shifting Ecosystems: Pulse solutions and their bifurcations in the habitat model

 For comparison, we show the one-parameter bifurcation diagram for the logistic growth model~\eqref{eq:compactifiedODElogistic}--\eqref{eq:fLr} in \Cref{fig:criticalLength}(b).
-As $L$ is increased, there is a transcritical bifurcation (TR) of standing pulses, in which a branch of stable carrying-capacity pulses $\mathcal{U}^*_{1}$ bifurcates from the branch of stable extinction states $\mathcal{U}^*_{0}$, while $\mathcal{U}^*_{0}$ turns unstable.
+As $L$ is increased, there is a {\em transcritical (TR) bifurcation of standing pulses}, in which a branch of stable carrying-capacity pulses $\mathcal{U}^*_{1}$ bifurcates from the branch of stable extinction states $\mathcal{U}^*_{0}$, while $\mathcal{U}^*_{0}$ turns unstable.
 The main difference from the Allee reaction term is that TR is a safe bifurcation, meaning that there is no discontinuity in the branch of stable solutions at TR.
-Thus, when $L(t)$ slowly decreases over time, the (red trajectory) ecosystem tracks the branch of changing carrying-capacity base states $\mathcal{U}^*_{1}$, and declines towards the extinction state $\mathcal{U}^*_{0}$ gradually, that is without any sudden transitions.
+There is no critical level $L=L_{crit}$ or bistability either.
+Thus, when $L(t)$ slowly decreases over time, the (red trajectory) ecosystem tracks the branch of changing carrying-capacity base states $\mathcal{U}^*_{1}$ and declines toward the alternative extinction state $\mathcal{U}^*_{0}$ gradually, that is, without any sudden transitions.
 In other words, there is no tipping point for the logistic reaction term.
-In ecology, such gradual transitions are often referred to as ``regime shifts".